Exceen/game-categories-lite/readme.txt

 Game Categories options listed within the System Settings, as well as modifications & enhancements to the gclite_filter.txt file.

-If you want to hide certain update/game/dlc on the XMB, create a file named gclite_filter.txt and add sectioned entries as outlined below.
+If you want to hide certain update/game/dlc on the XMB (no ISOs), create a file named gclite_filter.txt and add sectioned entries as outlined below.
 Put the file in your seplugins folder.
 Sections supported:
 ===HIDDEN CATEGORIES=== (category names, optional "ms0," or "ef0," prefix.)